franzmohr/bvartools/cran-comments.md

 * Rewritten the Description field in DESCRIPTION
 * Reformated the references in the Description field in DESCRIPTION
-* Confirm that I am only using the RcppArmadillo package as a bridge to the C++ Armadillo library.

 In addition I have: